 How do I winterize my sprinklers when I don’t have a pump?

-Your sprinkler systems may allow you to drain the water manually.
+Your sprinkler system may allow you to drain the water manually.
 These systems feature shut-off valves either at low points or ends of the piping.
 To drain the water in the pipes, open the valves one at a time and let the water run out, then close them when finished.

 Our Rating Methodology